answersLogoWhite

 Social cultural factors affecting gender equality in developing countries include traditional gender roles and stereotypes, lack of access to education and healthcare for women, gender-based violence, and limited economic opportunities for women.
 These factors can perpetuate inequality and hinder women's ability to participate fully in society.
 Addressing these issues through education, advocacy, and policy changes is crucial to advancing gender equality in developing countries.

-What is gender analysis?
+What are gender patterns?